CloudLabsAI-Azure/Admin-in-a-day/M05-HOL_Dataverse_for_Teams.md

 ### Task 2: Create an app

-1.Navigate to Microsoft Teams and log in with the **admin account**
+1. Navigate to Microsoft Teams and log in with the **admin account**

 2. Click **Join or create a team**.